Towards an Axiomatic Formulation of Noncommutative Quantum Field Theory: Introduction

 The role of twisted Poincar\'e symmetry in this paper is two-fold.
 Firstly, it is needed in order to justify the use of the star-product between functions in two different space-time points, since in this case the newly defined Wightman functions will have the same symmetry as the one of space-time commutation relation.
 In particular, for scalar fields the new Wightman functions will be explicitly scalars under the twisted Poincar\'e transformations.
 Secondly, since the Lorentz invariance is violated in such NC theories down to the product of two Abelian groups, one has not the concept of spin and thus cannot speak of the spin-statistics theorem altogether, unless one invokes the existence of twisted Poincar\'e thanks to its representation theory being identical with the one of the usual Poincar\'e symmetry.

-The existence of the class of test functions in the case of NC quantum field theories (as done in Ref. \cite{test_funct}), is crucial for utilizing the analytical properties of the smeared new Wightman functions needed for the rigorous proof of the CPT and spin-statistics theorems, as it is the case also for the usual commutative quantum field theories.
+The existence of the class of test functions in the case of NC quantum field theories (see Ref. \cite{test_funct}), is crucial for utilizing the analytical properties of the smeared new Wightman functions needed for the rigorous proof of the CPT and spin-statistics theorems, as it is the case also for the usual commutative quantum field theories.
+We would like to mention, however, that the field operators, even in the free case, with usual perturbative quantization procedure, do not satisfy the deformed locality condition nor the weak locality condition (see Section \ref{microcausality}).

 In this paper, we shall formulate the axiomatic approach to NC QFT mainly guided by the twisted Poincar\'e symmetry.
 The same symmetry arguments impose also the adoption of a new form for the Wightman functions.
 On the ground of this coherent formulation we shall prove the CPT theorem for theories with space-space \ncy and also give the proof of the spin-statistics theorem for the case of a spinless field, for simplicity.